bjssacademy/bjssacademy/README.md

 If you understand the tech jargon and want to create your own web page, then you'll want to know about [HTML](https://github.com/bjssacademy/fundamentals-html) for the basic structure, CSS to make it look better, and [Javascript](https://github.com/bjssacademy/fundamentals-js) to make your page do things!
 These guides won't make you an expert, but they will get you up and running with the bare bones knowledge!

-If you want to dive in to learning without exploring these first, we have a [fundamental course](https://github.com/bjssacademy/fundamentals1/tree/main), where we'll explain everything from what a variable is, to the use of loops and arrays, functions, structs, and methods whilst using the programming language Go.
-Please note, these repositories are currently private - ask for access.
+If you want to dive in to learning without exploring these first, we have a [fundamentals course](https://github.com/bjssacademy/fundamentals1) in [two parts](https://github.com/bjssacademy/fundamentals2), where we'll explain everything from what a variable is, to the use of loops and arrays, functions, structs, and methods whilst using the programming language Go, and covers [Test Driven Development](https://github.com/bjssacademy/advanced-tdd). **Please note, these repositories are currently private - ask for access**.

 Once you've go the basics of Go down and have started using structs and methods, we want to look at more class-based languages to examine Object Oriented Programming using C#.
 Fortunately, there's a handy [C# from Go course](https://github.com/bjssacademy/class-based-from-go) which will take you through everything from setting up Visual Studio and making your first objects!